-The leaders of Britain, Europe, Rome and Greece among others came forth with their requests.
+The leaders of Britain, Europe, Rome, and Greece among others came forth with their requests.
 Advice on magical theory, assistance with enchantments that were outside their skill and knowledge, all manner of things that to Merlin were harmless bits of hedge magic and parlor tricks.
 The last of them, Glewlwyd Gavaelvawr, was accompanied by a chieftain from his lands of great import but very little power.

 The chieftain spoke.
 “My lord Enchanter, Prince among Princes, this is a matter of which it embarrasses me to speak, but I must.
 My wife is the treasure of my heart, she has born my children and claimed my heart and soul.
-The thought of life with her is… The pain of those thoughts is too much to bear, much less if such a thing actually came to pass.
+The thought of life without her is… The pain of those thoughts is too much to bear, much less if such a thing actually came to pass.
 There is a great Seer in our village, and he has foreseen that my wife will one day become the wife of Lord Edmond of the Noble House of Black.
 How might this fate be prevented, how might it be stopped?
 I know that such a request–”

 “Fool!”
 Merlin exclaimed.
 “Although there are those who would argue otherwise, you should know that all prophecy is true in its own manner.
 We live in treacherous times.
 Time has but a single thread it may span: et quod dicitur erit quod.
 And if you differ by so much as a grain of sand, you risk a fate far worse than your wife one day marrying a noble Lord.
 Prophecy is not something the untrained should dwell upon.

 “You may one day pass before her, would you wish her to be lonely?
 Perhaps her choice of husband after you were gone would be Lord Black, and perhaps he would ease the pain of your loss.
-Or, perhaps, in your single minded quest to avert prophecy, you neglect her and drive her into the arms of a lecherous Lord.
+Or, perhaps, in your single-minded quest to avert prophecy, you neglect her and drive her into the arms of a lecherous Lord.
 Prophecy forms strange loops, and it is best not to entangle yourself within them.
 Heed the matter no more, Sir Davies, and your world shall be better for it.”

 “Yes, my lord.”